 Well, if you don’t need to sleep…

-When publishing this study, FSI gave not only the total of hours but also the total of weeks needed to make you fully bilingual servant of US Foreign Affairs system.
+When publishing this study, FSI gave not only the total of hours but also the total of weeks needed to make you a fully bilingual servant of US Foreign Affairs system.

-And the main assumption of their Schoold of Language Studies was that you would study your target language for 25 hours a week.
+The main assumption of their Schoold of Language Studies was that you would study your target language for 25 hours a week.
 This comes to approximately 3,5 hours every day or (in case you want to keep your weekend monolingual) to 5 hours from Monday to Friday.

 These are pretty severe conditions, n’est-ce pas?

 However, take into account our tendecy to forget 60% of words you’ve just learned after just one hour – unless you use special strategies to memorize new vocabulary.
 Take into account our tendency to shift to our first language as we have hard time accessing information or explaning something serious.
 Take into account our natural tendency to procrastinate, after all!